sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 An extension of the above is to combine the two, combining **Mandatory Access** with **Discretionary access grouping**.
 This means you can be top secret in one group but only secret in another.

-##### Integrity using IFC - Biba Model:
+##### Integrity using IFC (Information Flow Control) - Biba Model:

-You can have a system of three classifications
+You can have a system of three classifications (example)
 1. Fact
 2. Belief
 3. Rumor

 You cannot turn a belief into a fact, but you can turn fact into a belief (similar to the write-up read-down restrictions) You can add the **Discretionary access control** into the system.

+Wikipedia:
+- Formal state transition system that describes access-control rules designed to ensure **data integrity**.
+- Data and subjects are grouped into ordered levels of Integrity
+- Model is designed so that subjects may not corrupt data in a higher ranked subject.
+- **Read up, write down**.
+- Users can only create content at or below their own level.
+- Users can only view content at a level higher than theirs.

 ### Brewer And Nash Model (Chinese Wall?)